scx1332/cat-and-truncate/README.md

-# cat-and-truncate
+# cat-once

-Cat and truncate file at the same time
+Cat and truncate file at the same time, by recopying it to itself.